Customer Disturbance Handling

 Suggestions as to what to say in a quiet, non-threatening tone of

-- Odor: I'm sorry but we cannot serve you as your
+- Odor: I'm sorry but your odor is

 - Panhandling: I'm sorry but you cannot ask

 others for money or food here.
 You'll have to leave

 you must place an order in order to remain here; -or- I'm sorry

 but it's time to leave as you have had your meal and are still